Skip to content

 Wage band Current rate

-The Government reviews the National Minimum Wage rate every year, with changes taking place in April each year.
+The government reviews the national minimum wage rate every year, with changes taking place in April.
 The Low Pay Commission is the independent body that completes the review.

-Additionally, the apprentice rate only applies to apprentices under the age of 19 or those over 19 but currently in their first year of the apprenticeship.
-A person aged 19 years or over who has finished the first year of their apprenticeship should receive the National Minimum Wage that applies to their age.
+Additionally, the apprentice rate only applies to apprentices under 19 or those over 19 who are in their first year of apprenticeship.
+A person aged 19 or over who has finished the first year of their apprenticeship should receive the National Minimum Wage that applies to their age.

 What is the National Living Wage?

 Like the National Minimum Wage, paying the National Living Wage is a legal obligation for employers.
-So, you must pay your staff a minimum average hourly wage no matter the size of your business.
+So, you must pay your staff a minimum hourly wage no matter the size of your business.
+However, the National Living Wage only applies to those aged 21 and over.

-The current rate for the National Living Wage is £9.50 per hour.
+The rate for the National Living Wage from April 2025 is £12.21 per hour.
 Similar to the National Minimum Wage, the National Living Wage is reviewed yearly by the Government.
 Changes to the National Living Wage rate occur in April each year alongside the National Minimum Wage changes.

 National Minimum Wage vs National Living Wage

-• the National Minimum Wage applies to those under 23 years old but who are over school leaving age as well as those who are apprentices.
-However, the National Living Wage applies to those aged 23 years old and above;
+• the National Minimum Wage applies to those under 21 years old but who are over school leaving age and those who are apprentices.
+However, the National Living Wage applies to those aged 21 years old and above;

 • the National Minimum Wage consists of three different amounts, but the National Living Wage is one set amount; and

 • the National Minimum Wage varies according to the age of the worker or employee and the apprenticeship stage.
-However, the National Living Wage does not change according to the worker’s age or employee.
+However, the National Living Wage does not change according to the worker’s age or apprenticeship status.

 Key Takeaways

-Paying the National Minimum Wage and the National Living Wage to your employees and workers where they qualify for it is a legal duty.
-If you fail to correctly pay either the National Minimum Wage or the National Living Wage, HMRC can issue you a fine.
+Paying the National Minimum Wage and the National Living Wage to your employees and workers where they qualify is a legal duty.
+HMRC can issue you a fine if you fail to correctly pay either the National Minimum Wage or the National Living Wage.
 Likewise, you risk the court charging you with a criminal conviction.
 Whilst the National Minimum Wage and the National Living Wage are two different terms, there are a few differences between the two.
 Both apply to almost all workers and employees.

 If you need help understanding the National Minimum Wage and the National Living Wage, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.